top of page

 • Avoiding overgeneralization from limited data?

-• Considering alternative explanations or interpretations?
+• Considering alternative explanations?

 • Demonstrating sophisticated understanding of complexity?